-The Senate Plans To Reveal Its Latest Bill To Repeal And Replace Obamacare
+The Senate Just Revealed Its Latest Bill To Repeal And Replace Obamacare

 Read the full story here.

-The Senate has just released a draft of their very secret Obamacare repeal bill
+The Senate has just released a draft of its very secret Obamacare repeal bill

 The Senate bill to repeal and replace Obamacare makes several changes to the House bill but keeps the same skeleton, including cutting almost a trillion dollars from Medicaid over a decade and letting states loosen rules on what insurance companies must cover.

-One huge way the Senate breaks from the House bill is when it comes to pre-existing condition protections.
-The Senate bill does not let states do away with rules that ban insurers from charging people with pre-existing conditions higher prices than healthy people.
+One huge way the Senate breaks from the House bill is when it comes to preexisting condition protections.
+The Senate bill does not let states do away with rules that ban insurers from charging people with preexisting conditions higher prices than healthy people.
 Though people with chronic health conditions could still be affected by other waivers — say, if their insurance plans no longer cover services they need — they cannot be priced out of the market due to their health conditions under the Senate bill.

 This could be a hurdle to the ultimate passage of the bill into law.
 In the House, an amendment to let insurance companies charge sick people more was key to getting enough support to pass the AHCA.
 Both the House and Senate have to agree on a final bill before it can be sent to President Trump’s desk to be signed into law.